DnnFree/DnnFree.Modules.SPA.React/README.md

 DNN (DotNetNuke) SPA Module using React & Webpack for fast development

-This Module is made using DNN 9.2.
+This Module is made using DNN 9.3 that get data from module Web API.

 ## Getting started